Eddie Garcia

-Eduardo "Eddie" Verchez Garcia (/tl/; May 2, 1929 – June 21, 2019), colloquially known as Manoy, was a Filipino actor, television personality, and filmmaker.
-Widely regarded as the greatest Filipino actor of all time, Garcia appeared in nearly 700 film and television roles throughout his career in over six decades; held the distinction as the highest number of appearances in Philippine cinema and television.
+Eduardo "Eddie" Verchez Garcia (/tl/; May 2, 1929 – June 21, 2019), colloquially known as Manoy, was a Filipino actor and filmmaker.
+Deemed one of the greatest Filipino actors of all time, he was noted for his portrayals of authoritative, antagonistic and comedic characters.
+He has contributed to nearly 700 film and television productions throughout his career that spanned seventy years.